Lunula Laser Treatment

 Multisite clinical trials completed to date indicate success rates of at least 71%, although many practitioners who minimised cross-infection risks have reported success rates in excess of 88% making it the most effective treatment on the market.

-What to expect at a laser treatment service?
+What to expect during Lunula laser treatment?

 When you book a fungal nail assessment appointment with us, one of our experienced podiatrists will carefully assess your feet.
 They can then provide a diagnosis, and can suggest treatment options if necessary.
 If fungus is detected in your nails, they can usually prepare your nails for laser therapy immediately.